MLA Formatting and MLA Style: An Introduction

-MLA style is a universally accepted way to document source material for many types of humanities documents.
+MLA style is an accepted way to document source material for many types of humanities documents.
 It is simpler than some other style guides, such as the APA Style Guide or the Chicago Manual of Style, and has two basic requirements:

 1. Brief parenthetical citations in the text